Skip to content

 Course highlights include 24 hours of classroom instruction and 24 hours of behind the wheel training and observation (18 hours of in-car observation and 6 hours behind the wheel).

-• Classroom/lecture sessions are usually held 10:00 am-11:30 am.
-Please note that students may not have a classroom/lecture session every day.
+• Classroom sessions are held 11:00 am-12:30 pm.
+Please note that students may not have a classroom session every day.

 • Vacation or camp days should NOT be scheduled during the six-week program.